- What is the competitive GPA for applicants?

 - Are teaching assistant (TA) opportunities available?

 Our graduate program admits students from educational institutions around the world.
 Faculty familiar with those institutions evaluate the transcripts of prospective students, read their statements of purpose, and look at their writing samples.
 We admit students with an excellent overall profile, whose research and teaching interests can be supported by our faculty.

-We require a 10-15 page non-returnable writing sample in the primary language of study.
+We require a 10 to 15-page writing sample, written in the primary language of study.
 The writing sample should demonstrate your preparation in your proposed field(s) of study, and represent the kind of research and scholarship you wish to pursue at Duke.
-Applicants for the Romance Studies track (study of two languages) should send writing samples in the two languages they wish to study; one may be shorter than the other.
-It should be uploaded in with the application in the "additional information" section of the Graduate School application page.
+Applicants for the Romance Studies track should send writing samples in the two languages they wish to study; one may be shorter than the other.
+Writing samples should be uploaded with the application in the "additional information" section of the Graduate School application page.

-In order to be admitted, you should have fluency or high level of proficiency in your primary language of study, in order to begin taking graduate seminars in that language in the first semester of study.
-Romance Studies track doctoral candidates should have nearly this level of fluency in a second language, and be committed to achieve similar fluency in their first year in the program.
+In order to be admitted, you must already have fluency or a high level of proficiency in your primary language of study, as our students enroll in graduate seminars taught in those languages in the first semester of study.
+Romance Studies track candidates should have nearly this level of fluency in a second language, and be committed to achieve similar fluency in their first year in the program.
 All other students are required to pass a Language Exam in a second language by the time they take their Portfolio Exam.